GaussTR: Foundation Model-Aligned Gaussian Transformer for Self-Supervised 3D Spatial Understanding: Introduction

-Drawing inspiration from the emerging 3D Gaussian splatting (GS)~\cite{3DGS} for scene representation, we propose \textbf{GaussTR}, a novel \textbf{Gauss}ian \textbf{TR}ansformer that integrates foundation model alignment for self-supervised 3D spatial understanding.
-GaussTR models scenes as sparse, unstructured sets of Gaussian representations, predicted through a series of Transformer~\cite{Transformer} layers in a feed-forward manner.
-Specifically, GaussTR employs deformable cross-attention~\cite{DeformableDETR} to aggregate 2D VFM features for each Gaussian, followed by global self-attention across sparse Gaussian queries for effective 3D modeling.
-The resultant Gaussian parameters are predicted via MLPs within the Gaussian head.
+Drawing inspiration from the emerging 3D Gaussian splatting (GS)~\cite{3DGS} for scene reconstruction, we propose \textbf{GaussTR}, a novel \textbf{Gauss}ian-based \textbf{TR}ansformer that integrates sparse 3D modeling with foundation models through Gaussian representations to facilitate self-supervised 3D spatial understanding.
+GaussTR models scenes as sparse, unstructured sets of Gaussians, predicted through a series of Transformer~\cite{Transformer} layers in a feed-forward manner.
+Specifically, GaussTR aggregates multi-view VFM features for individual Gaussians with deformable cross-attention~\cite{DeformableDETR}, followed by global self-attention across Gaussian queries for effective 3D modeling.
+The resultant Gaussian parameters are regressed via MLPs within a dedicated Gaussian head.